 Everyone decides on their own learning pace

-All participants are on the same level
+All participants are at the same level

 Methods in Blended Learning

-Method: The Virtual Discussion
+Method: The virtual discussion